 We have done our best to decrease these amounts.
 While the Thunder has always paid for the coaches’ uniforms, we have significantly reduced the impact of those expenses this year.
 In the past, each team’s coaches’ jerseys, hats, and outerwear costs were passed on to the individual players on that team.
 This year, the Thunder reduced the items ordered for the coaches and paid for those items out of a combination of vendor credits and fundraising dollars.
 This will result in a savings of $30-75 for every player, compared to prior years.

-To provide transparency this year and moving forward, you will find our 2020 Organizational Operating Expenses is attached.
-Again, as it was described above, this makes up a portion of your player’s final fee assessment that will be sent in early March.
+To provide transparency this year and moving forward, you will find our 2021 Organizational Budget attached.
+Again, as it was described above, this makes up a portion of your player’s final fee assessment that will be sent out soon.

-We are working with your head coach to finalize 2020 budgets and player assessments.
+We are working with your head coach to finalize 2021 budgets and player assessments.
 As was done in previous years, we will provide a copy of the final budget and fee assessment to each head coach so that they can help answer any questions you may have.
-Additionally, if you have any questions or would like to go through the details you can contact me or Andy Thorne.
+Additionally, if you have any questions or would like to go through the details you can contact me directly.

 Ohio Thunder Finance Director